Experimental Feature

 - Add any custom parameters your plugin needs (here:

-Step 3: Create the task class
+Step 3: Create the implementation class

-The task class implements the actual business logic of the plugin.
-For column generator plugins, it inherits from ColumnGenerator and must implement a metadata static method and generate method:
+The implementation class defines the actual business logic of the plugin.
+For column generator plugins, inherit from ColumnGeneratorFullColumn or ColumnGeneratorCellByCell and implement the generate method.

 import logging